sunfounder/SunFounder_SensorKit_for_RPi2/docs/source/set_up_your_raspberry_pi.rst

    Raspberry Pi OS Full (32-bit)**.

 .. image:: media/2.png
-   :width: 600
+   :align: center

 .. image:: media/3.png
-   :width: 600
+   :align: center

-4) Choose the SD card you wish to write your image to.
+1) Choose the SD card you wish to write your image to.

-5) Review your selections and click 'WRITE' to begin writing data to the SD card.
+2) Review your selections and click 'WRITE' to begin writing data to the SD card.

 .. note::